What Are Cardiac Stents?

 What Happens During the Placement of Cardiac Stents?

-into a blood vessel, usually in the groin.
+- The cardiologist puts a long, thin tube called a catheter into a blood vessel, usually in the groin.

 - The doctor guides the catheter to the heart.
 A special dye helps the doctor see the vessels clearly.